skip to main content

 Freedom From Fear and Distress

-1 and 2.
-Freedom From Hunger & Thirst and Discomfort
+3. Freedom From Hunger & Thirst and Discomfort

 We are continuing to study the feasibility and potential benefit of On-Farm Hatching (OFH) to improve early chick care.
 We have conducted additional trails to determine whether taking chicks directly to the farm at 18 days of incubation and placing them directly on the litter to skip the stress of hatching and processing at the hatchery would be feasible.
 We remain enthusiastic about the viability of OFH and will continue our research.